uwhackweek/hackweeks-as-a-service/_sources/mission.md

 ## How Can a Hackweek Serve my Community?

 Hackweeks have had many positive community impacts!
-These may offer ideas for deciding whether to explore designing a hackweek for your community.
+Here are some specific ways hackweeks have served other groups in the past:

-### Providing education in data science tools
+## Providing education in data science tools

 Traditional academic curricula have often not kept pace with the rapid development of open science libraries, and researchers often lack access to educational resources to learn new tools.
 Hackweeks immerse participants in environments where they can quickly learn new tools and gain a broad understanding of the overall data science landscape.

-### Expanding data science accessibility to underrepresented individuals
+## Expanding data science accessibility to underrepresented individuals

 Hackweeks use recruitment and participant selection methods that strive to broaden accessibility and minimize bias in selection of participants {cite:p}`Huppenkothen2020`.
 Many hackweeks offer travel grants to support participants from institutions with limited resources.
 Hackweeks also use readily accessible, open source tools for teaching new content, opening the door for educational opportunities even to those institutions without access to expensive computing infrastructure.

-### Culture Change
+## Culture Change

 By exemplifying a culture of openness, cooperation and kindness {cite:p}`lowndes2017`, hackweek organizers can demonstrate what healthy research and learning culture can look like.
 Hackweeks also foster a culture of open, reproducible science that helps to create pathways for new ways of conducting research.

-### Community Software
+## Community Software

 Hackweek projects often sow the seeds for the development of community software.
 As people with common interests come together in a hackweek, they realize they could be pooling their resources through building a set of common tools.
 For example, the [icepyx](https://icepyx.readthedocs.io/en/latest/) library grew out of the 2019 [Cryospheric Sciences with ICESat-2 hackweek](https://icesat-2hackweek.github.io).

-### Creating Networking and Career Building Opportunities
+## Creating Networking and Career Building Opportunities

 Hackweeks often include participants at all different levels of academic career stage as well as people working in industry or government settings.
 The highly interactive nature of hackweeks often allows participants to expand their network and find new ways to navigate careers in data science.